solana-foundation/developer-content/content/guides/javascript/get-program-accounts.md

 account, we can see the first two fields stored on a token account are both pubkeys, and that each pubkey is 32 bytes in length.
 Given that `owner` is the second field, we should begin our `memcmp` at an `offset` of 32 bytes.
-From here, we’ll be looking for accounts whose owner field matches our wallet address.
+From here, we'll be looking for accounts whose owner field matches our wallet address.

 ![Account Size](/public/assets/guides/get-program-accounts/memcmp.png)